-

 A small, pacey forward Tom Bradshaw caught the eye as a youthful member of the Aberystwyth Town squad during the 2008-09 season.

-After less than a dozen Welsh Premier appearances for Aber he signed for Shrewsbury Town and made his League debut for The Shrews against Crewe Alexandra on 19th April 2010 scoring twice at Gresty Road.
+After less than a dozen Welsh Premier appearances for Aberystwyth he signed for his home town side Shrewsbury Town and made his League debut for The Shrews against Crewe Alexandra on 19th April 2010 scoring twice at Gresty Road.

 Kaid Mohammed